Apple's New HomePod Is Leaving Mysterious White Rings On Wood Tables

 The coloration of the ring seems to vary depending on the table and the amount of time the HomePod has been on the surface.

-Apple did not immediately respond to BuzzFeed News' request for comment on the prevalence of the rings.
+When reached for comment Apple directed BuzzFeed News to its support page for Homepod, which notes that "it is not unusual for any speaker with a vibration-dampening silicone base to leave mild marks when placed on some wooden surfaces."
+The FAQ pages said that "the marks can be caused by oils diffusing between the silicone base and the table surface, and will often go away after several days when the speaker is removed from the wooden surface."
+The company also said that If you’re concerned about this, we recommend placing your HomePod on a different surface."

-However, the company did issue guidance to the Wirecutter, which suggests the company is aware of the problem.
+It is similar to the guidance the company offered to the Wirecutter, which suggests the company is aware of the problem.
 Specifically, it told Wirecutter that “the marks can improve over several days after the speaker is removed from the wood surface" and that users should “try cleaning the surface with the manufacturer’s suggested oiling method.”

 Charlie Warzel is a senior writer for BuzzFeed News and is based in New York.
 Warzel reports on and writes about the intersection of tech and culture.

-Note: This post was updated with information from Apple's support page.